 - Aching pain on the inside of the elbow

-The symptoms of cubital tunnel syndrome may resemble other medical conditions or problems, including medial epicondylitis (golfer’s elbow).
+The symptoms of cubital tunnel syndrome may seem like other health conditions or problems, including golfer's elbow (medial epicondylitis).
 Always see a healthcare provider for a diagnosis.

 How is cubital tunnel syndrome diagnosed?

 In addition to a complete medical history and physical exam, diagnostic tests for cubital tunnel syndrome may include:

 - Nerve conduction test.
 This test measures how fast signals travel down a nerve to find a compression or constriction of the nerve.